Himeshara Diffuser

 Step-by-Step: How to Use a Reed Diffuser

-1. Choose the Right Location: Avoid heat and direct sun.
+1. Choose the Right Location: Avoid direct sunlight and heat.
 Ideal areas include hallway shelves, bathrooms, or tea corners.

-2. Prepare the Diffuser Vessel: Swirl the oil gently before opening.
-Ensure vessel is stable.
+2. Prepare the Diffuser Vessel: Gently swirl the oil before opening.
+Ensure the vessel is stable.

 3. Insert the Reeds: Use 6–8 reeds.
-More reeds = stronger scent.
+More reeds = more pungent scent.

-4. Flip the Reeds: After soaking, flip for initial fragrance burst.
+4. Flip the Reeds: After soaking, flip for the initial fragrance burst.
 Flip regularly to maintain scent.

-5. Adjust as Needed: Flip more often for stronger scent; use fewer reeds for lighter aroma.
+5. Adjust as Needed: Flip more often for a more potent scent; use fewer reeds for a lighter aroma.

 Optimizing Scent Strength and Longevity